Esri/indoor-routing-xamarin/README.md

 ## The App in Action

 ### App Settings
 Since this is a multi-platform application, the app settings are stored inside an xml that is created when the app is first installed and updated throughout the app's usage.
 AppSetting can be changed to include additional settings per developer requirements.
-Through the factory pattern, a static instance of CurrentSettings is available throughout the application.
+Using the factory pattern, a static instance of CurrentSettings is made available throughout the application.

 ```csharp
 internal static async Task<AppSettings> CreateAsync(string filePath)